Gender Equality Bureau: History

-Reasons for creation of the Bureau
+Reasons for creation

 Formulated partially as a result from outside pressure by Japanese feminists, the creation of the Gender Equality Bureau was praised by the United Nations, which cited the need for systemic social changes in Japan.
 While Japanese women were guaranteed equality in the 1947 constitution, many argued that there was a large gap between the ideals of the law and reality.
 In 1979, 70% of Japanese citizens surveyed agreed with the statement "the husband should be the breadwinner, the wife should stay at home".

 During the 1980s—a decade which saw Japan ratify the U.N.
 Convention on the Elimination of Discrimination against Women in 1985 and the proposal of Japan's first National Action Plan for combating gender inequality in 1987—one public opinion survey found that 71% of Japanese women favored separate roles for men and women.
 Women constituted 1.7% of government management in 1997, and 0.2% of corporate management in 1998.
 Facing increasing international pressure from bodies like the United Nations, Japan in the 1990s undertook a variety of efforts that culminated in the creation of the Gender Equality Bureau in 2001.